Well, I figured we were in much need of another sweet treat as I came to my attention that my last few posts were a little lacking that department!

 Makes one 9’ cake pan (round or square)

-½ cup sugar free raspberry (or other berry) jam
+- ½ cup sugar free raspberry jam (or another berry jam)